aperofsky/markdown-cv/index.md

 `2005–2009`
 **Georgia Governor's Scholarship**<br/>
 Awarded to high school valedictorians attending in-state universities.
-Annual $900 stipend.

 `2005–2009`
 **Charter Scholarship**, University of Georgia Honors Program<br/>
 Awarded to 200 new students for outstanding achievement in academics.
-Annual $2000 stipend.

 `2005–2009`
 **National Merit Scholarship**, University of Georgia